Tacita (motorcycles): Models

 The T-Race also forms the basis for the Aero prototype introduced in 2017 by Italian coachbuilder E-Racer Motorcycles.

 Racing

 Tacita's competitive debut took place at the 2012 Merzouga Rally in Morocco.
 It marked the first appearance of an electric motorbike at an African desert rally raid.
 In 2020, the company announced that the T-Race Rally would be the first fully electric motorbike to take part in the Dakar Rally, as part of a projected four-year commitment to the race.
-However, its inaugural showing was limited to a 20-kilometer, non-ranking special stage held on the final day of the race in Qiddiya.
+However, its inaugural showing was limited to a 20-kilometer, non-ranking special stage held on the final day of the race in Qiddiya City.
 After cancelling their participation in the 2021 and 2022 editions, Tacita indicated that they hope to return to the event in 2023.

 The T-Race Cross also features in the FMI Ice Trophy, an Italian flat track ice racing series.